-IFN, Intermittent service: Intended for periodic use, where the rated power is available for 1 hour per 6-hour period.
-The total load factor must not exceed 80% of the rated power.
-Unlimited number of operational hours per year.
+IFN, Intermittent service: Intended for periodic use, where the rated power is available for one hour per six-hour period.
+The total load factor must not exceed 80 % of the rated power.
+Unlimited number of oper-ational hours per year.

-PRP, Prime power: Intended for continuous use and an unlimited number of operational hours with varying loads.
+PRP, Prime power: Intended for continual use and an unlimited number of operational hours with varying loads.
 For continuous operation and unlimited annual operating time with varying loads.
 Max. average load factor of 70% of rated power during 24 hours of operation.
 1 hour/12 hour period over 100% load.
 Max.
 25 hours accumulated service time over 100% load per year.
 This power class applies to single-speed engines.